Copy the text below and then paste that into your favorite email application.

 She cherished people and would instantly connect heart to heart with anyone who crossed her path however she did not tolerate those who would do harm.
 Barbara's soul was full of love and thoughtfulness.
 She was a true friend to those she chose to be in her life; those in her circle knew her limitless compassion.
 Her sense of humor was infectious.
 She traveled extensively around the world.
 She grew up a child of the 60s and loved the music of that Era.
 She was a pacifist, who loved the peace symbol and what it stands for.
 She was a dedicated social worker who loved the children she served and protected.
 She loved reading, animals, working in her yard and was an expert shopper.
 She was intelligent, outgoing, stubborn, brave, loved to talk to people, incredibly giving, loving, devoted and a loyal sister and friend.
 She was a great instructor for how to love and treat the world.
 In lieu of flowers please donate to Dixon Animal Protection Society or a charity of your choice.

-To send sympathy gifts to the family or plant a tree in memory of Barbara Morgan, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Barbara Morgan, please visit our Tree Store.

 This site is protected by reCAPTCHA and the